ut21/blog/blogpost.md

 ## FizzBuzz

 To finally solve FizzBuzz in $\lambda$ calculus we will need to define 2 more predicates: `isMod3Zero` and `isMod5Zero`, which is easier than defining a more general `mod3` and `mod5` function or the even more general `mod` function.
+But I will leave these as black boxes for now, and return to them once we have seen how to deal with recursion.

 Let's define the `FizzBuzz()` function in cpp:
 ```cpp